akpw/akpw/_posts/2016-08-26-BinaryTreesPlayground-Part-I.md

 In terms of its usage, `QuickLookableBinaryTree` is a fairly undemanding protocol that has all of its requirements covered by an extension.

-The only question at the point might be, what does that `quickLookView` and its wierd `DefaultTreeDrawingConfig.configureTreeView` really do?
+The only question at the point might be, what does that `quickLookView` and its weird `DefaultTreeDrawingConfig.configureTreeView` really do?

 Well, that is exactly what will uncover in the later parts of the series.
 But before we go there though, let's bring one more thing to the table.